ensdomains/ens-contracts/contracts/wrapper/README.md

 Names can be registered as normal using the current .eth registrar controller.
 However, the new .eth registrar controller will be a controller on the NameWrapper, and have NameWrapper will be a controller on the .eth base registrar.
 The NameWrapper exposes a `registerAndWrapETH2LD()` function that can be called by the new .eth registrar to directly register wrapped names.
 This new function removes the need to first transfer the owner to the contract itself before transferring it to the final owner, which saves gas.

-For a short period of time, both .eth registrar controllers will be active giving time for front-end clients to switch their code to point at the new and improved .eth registrar controller.
+Both .eth registrar controllers will be active during a deprecation period, giving time for front-end clients to switch their code to point at the new and improved .eth registrar controller.

 ## Ownership of the NameWrapper